Altinity/altinityknowledgebase/content/en/upgrade/removing-lost-parts.md

 The explanation is here https://github.com/ClickHouse/ClickHouse/pull/26716

-The problem is introduced in 20.1.
+The problem is introduced in ClickHouse® 20.1.

 The problem is fixed in 21.8 and backported to 21.3.16, 21.6.9, 21.7.6.